Quantum block Krylov subspace projector algorithm for computing low-lying eigenenergies: Simulation results and performance analysis

 Even in an ideal scenario where quantum computers are completely noise-free or perfectly error-corrected, the finite number of shots to measure the different circuits inherently limits the accuracy of the obtained expectation values.
-Therefore, as an intermediate step between ideal numerical simulations and quantum circuit simulations, we perform precision-limited simulations to understand the impact of varying precision constraints on the results.
-In \autoref{fig:Heisenbergpre}, we show the convergence of the QBKSP algorithm for the 10-site Heisenberg model for different numbers of initial states for three different precision levels, corresponding to the number of resolved decimal places in the expectation value calculations.
-For example, using a precision of $3$ means that every element of the matrices $T$ and $S$ only possesses $3$ significant digits.
+Therefore, as an intermediate step between ideal numerical simulations and quantum circuit simulations, we perform simulations with Gaussian sampling noise to understand the impact of limited quantum circuit shot budgets on the results.
+In \autoref{fig:Heisenbergpre}, we show the convergence of the QBKSP algorithm for the 10-site Heisenberg model for different numbers of initial states for three different magnitudes of sampling noise.

 This example demonstrates that as the precision of our matrix elements is reduced, both the accuracy and the number of eigenvalues identified decrease.
-However, by using several initial reference states, i.e., at least two reference states for the Heisenberg system, it is possible to resolve eigenvalues in precision-limited regimes with errors below chemical accuracy, which would otherwise be inaccessible with fewer reference states.
+However, by using several initial reference states, i.e., at least two reference states for the Heisenberg system, it is possible to resolve eigenvalues in the presence of sampling noise with errors below chemical accuracy, which would otherwise be inaccessible with fewer reference states.
+Furthermore, it is evident that employing an adequate regularization improves the convergence of the algorithm.